jkraybill/workers-and-resources-productivity-mod/README.md

 To use the spreadsheet, open economics.xlsx in Excel and make sure it's open to the "Custom" tab.

-Using a good text editor (not Notepad), copy the values that the script spit out into "data.tsv".
+Using a good text editor (not Notepad), copy the values that the script wrote in "data.tsv".
 Paste them into cell A5 in the spreadsheet.
 It should look like this:

 ![screenshot](screenshot2.png)